-Formal Satisfactory Progress Evaluations in both attendance and academics will occur when cosmetology students reach 450, 900, and 1200 actual hours; when cosmetology teacher (1,000 hours) students reach actual hours of 500; when cosmetology teacher (500 hours) students reach 250 actual hours; and when cosmetology refresher students reach 125 actual hours.
+Formal Satisfactory Progress Evaluations in both attendance and academics will occur when cosmetology and barbering students reach 450, 900, and 1200 actual hours; when cosmetology and barber teacher (1,000 hours) students reach actual hours of 500; when cosmetology and barber teacher (500 hours) students reach 250 actual hours; and when cosmetology refresher students reach 125 actual hours.
 The first evaluation will occur no later than the midpoint of the academic year.
+The SAP evaluations are printed within 7 days of the student reaching the evaluation points.

-The student's attendance will be evaluated at Institutional Attendance checkpoints of every 150 scheduled hours for Cosmetology, every 167 scheduled hours for Cosmetology Instructor 1,000 hour, and every 83 scheduled hours for Cosmetology Instructor 500 hours.
+The student's attendance will be evaluated at Institutional Attendance checkpoints of every 150 scheduled hours for Cosmetology and Barbering, every 167 scheduled hours for Cosmetology and Barber teacher 1000 hour, and every 83 scheduled hours for Cosmetology and Barber teacher 500 hours.
 A student who is not maintaining at least a 88% attendance will be placed on Institutional Attendance Warning status until the next Institutional Attendance checkpoint.
 The student will be advised in writing on the actions required to attain Institutional Attendance by the next evaluation.
 If at the end of the Institutional Attendance warning period, the student has still not met attendance requirements, he/she may be dropped from the program with the right to appeal.

-Cosmetology Program Scheduled Hour Check Points
+Cosmetology and Barbering Program Scheduled Hour Check Points

-Cosmetology Instructor 1000 Hour Program Scheduled Hour Check Points
+Cosmetology and Barber Teacher 1000 Hour Program Scheduled Hour Check Points

-Cosmetology Instructor 500 Hour Program Scheduled Hour Check Points
+Cosmetology and Barber Teacher 500 Hour Program Scheduled Hour Check Points